adnguyen/Notebooks_and_Protocols/README.md

-# Notebook for the Narraganset Bay eDNA Project in Carlos Prada's Lab
+# Notebook for the Narraganset Bay eDNA Project in Carlos Prada's Lab at the University of Rhode Island
 ### Author: Maggie Schedl
 ### website: https://www.carlosprada.org/
 ### email: meschedl@uri.edu